-Get Involved as a family volunteer or PTO Member!
+Get involved as a family volunteer or PTO Member!
 All families with students at Glen Lake are members of the PTO and are welcome at PTO meetings and events.

-President: Audrey Leicher
+Vice President: Audrey Leicher

 Treasurer: Sara Lazorik

-Secretary: Kelly Knewtson
+Secretary: Kelly Nakamitsu

 Auditor: Rachel Klick